floswald/scraper/README.md

 # web scraper for Clark County Court data

-This python scraper is used in Li and Oswald (2015).
+This python scraper is used in Li and Oswald (2015) to collect data from [Clark County Courts](https://www.clarkcountycourts.us/Anonymous/default.aspx).

 Please observe the license file.

 this repo has a python webscraper that uses